c0d0g3n/docpad-plugin-outputphp/README.md

   - Can possibly be solved if a sign is added that triggers `removePTags: false` for that particular match
 - Any php code that matches the markdown syntax will be converted into its html counterpart, this may cause unintended behavior.
 At the moment I don't know what behavior is more desired, so I'm settling with the least work intensive method
-- **Php can't yet be served via DocPad.**
-You should setup an traditional webserver (e.g. apache) with php enabled and make the DocPad `/out` directory accessible (directly or via symlink) through it.

 <!-- INSTALL/ -->